 Shimano MW5 Dryshield SPD Shoes

-And on the extreme end of the spectrum comes the waterproof and warm cycling shoes for cycling in winter on roads and off.
+And on the extreme end of the spectrum comes the waterproof and warm winter cycling shoes for cycling in winter on roads and off.
 These are indestructible and for serious riders who get our in all weather conditions.

 We hope you have enjoyed our section on clothing but there is much more to winter cycling than just what you wear.
 How you set up and maintain your bike is essential in keeping you happy and safe in winter.
 Talking of safety, being visible and seeing where you are going are vitally important.